Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 But don't do it!
 At least, not yet.
 Remember that there are times when you must match stock cards with pyramid cards, to avoid burying half a match under the other half.
 If we make this stock-wastepile match now, we may regret it later.
 Of course, we may not have any reason to avoid this match, but that's okay -- those cards will not move away from each other.
 We can easily make this match again later on, during the second or third pass through the stock.
 (It's true that we'll get a scoring bonus if we can win before the final redeal, and we should keep that in mind.
 But we are unlikely to be so lucky as to win during this first pass through the stock.
 On the whole you'll get better scores by playing the odds, and letting matches like this one wait.)

 At move 19, there's an exercise for the reader.
-We could match the 7 of Clubs with either a 6 from the wastepile, or one from the pyramid.
+We could match the 7 with either a 6 from the wastepile, or one from the pyramid.
 We chose the pyramid; choosing the wastepile instead would have made it much more difficult (though not impossible) to win.
 Why?

 Tip #7: Match cards from the middle, not the edge of the pyramid